WVURAIL/cra/README.md

    * _{coming}_

+## Radio Telescope Operation
-3. Instructions for Collecting Data
+1. Instructions for Collecting Data

    * [Hardware and Software Needs for Operating the Horn Telescope](/Files_uploaded/HardwareSoftware_Needs_for_HornTelescope.pdf)